Anna Netrebko: Awards and honors

-Time magazine placed her on its Time 100 list in 2007.
+Musical awards

+Netrebko won 2006 Bambi Award in the classical music category.
+She was awarded the "World Star" of the BraVo International Professional Music Awards 2018.

 She won the 2007 Singer of the Year and the 2008 Female Artist of Year in the Classical Brit Awards.
 She was identified by the journal Musical America as "a genuine superstar for the 21st century" and was named Musician of the Year for 2008.
-In February 2008, she was named People's Artist of Russia.
-She was included in the list of Young Global Leaders 2010 issued by World Economic Forum.
 Netrebko was one of the recipients of Leading Ladies Award 2012 awarded by Madonna magazine.
 She received another Leading Ladies Award in the category of Culture in 2016.
-She was named one of the Beautiful People in 2013 by Paper.
 She was presented an Opera News Award in April 2016.